-- Geographic Prioritization (25 Points)

-- Feasibility and Cost-Effectiveness (20 Points)
+- Agricultural and Economic Resiliency (5 Points)

-- Proposed Wildlife Corridor (5 Points)
+- Regional Ecological Benefits (5 Points)

-- Regional Coordination (5 Points)
+- Geographic Prioritization (5 Points)

-- Additional Criteria and Considerations (5 Points)
+- Additional Considerations (5 Points)

-Merced Water Quality and Supply (35 Points)
+Merced Water Quality and Supply (25 Points)

-The Merced MLRP will prioritize projects that improve water supply quantity, flexibility, quality, and resiliency and/or improve floodplain management and storage.
+This RFP requires that projects improve water supply quantity, flexibility, quality, and resiliency and/or improve floodplain management and storage.
 Select all that apply.
 Projects may receive full points if they thoroughly address a single criterion, or multiple criteria within this section.
 Please see Appendix A for a map of Land Suitability for Groundwater Recharge.

-Criteria addressed by the project (select all that apply): Improved Water Supply Quantity, Flexibility, and Resiliency: Increase quantity of water in Merced Subbasin, flexibility in options for water usage including reduced-usage approaches, reduction of groundwater use, recharge of groundwater with surface water, all of which result in an improvement of basin-wide groundwater supply.
+Criteria addressed by the project (select all that apply): Improved Water Supply Quantity, Flexibility, and Resiliency: Increases quantity of water in Merced Subbasin, flexibility in options for water usage including reduced-usage approaches, reduction of groundwater use, recharge of groundwater with surface water, all of which result in an improvement of basin-wide groundwater supply.
 Water Quality Benefits: Provides improvement in water quality that can be measured and demonstrated.
 Floodplain Management and Groundwater Storage Benefits: Provides management strategies and mechanisms for floodplain management, increases groundwater recharge.
 "Measurability/Observability" of Benefits: Provides water benefits which can be measured or noted consistently, and are able to be maintained for a minimum of 10 years beyond project implementation (CA Department of Conservation implementation requirement).

-Describe how the project addresses the selected Criteria (1/2 page maximum):
+Describe how the project addresses the selected Criteria (1 page maximum):

-Disadvantaged Community Benefits (25 Points)
+Disadvantaged Community Benefits (50 Points)

-The Merced MLRP will prioritize projects that provide drinking water supply and security benefits for disadvantaged communities, provides economic and workforce benefits, and/or provide other benefits to disadvantaged communities (i.e. green space, recreation opportunities, improved air quality, educational opportunities, etc.).
+This RFP requires that projects provide drinking water supply and security benefits for disadvantaged communities, provides economic and workforce benefits, and/or provide other benefits to disadvantaged communities (i.e. green space, recreation opportunities, improved air quality, educational opportunities, etc.).
 Select all that apply.
 Projects may receive full points if they thoroughly address a single criterion, or multiple criteria within this section.
 Please see Appendix B for a map of Disadvantaged Communities and Domestic Well Density and more information about how disadvantaged communities are identified.